top of page

 In the northern tier of the United States, hardneck garlic is planted in the fall, around the time we dress up like skeletons and ghosts - Halloween.
 After the garlic is planted 2-3 inches deep, pointy-side up, the garlic begins to develop a root structure.
 Garlic roots develop during the fall and winter—before the ground freezes—and by early spring, the planted clove and root structure begin to produce green foliage.
 If hardneck garlic cloves are planted at the right time, there should be no sprouting until early spring.

+Garlic roots are the underground portion of the garlic plant.
+They are white or brown and have a knobby appearance.
+Garlic roots absorb water and nutrients from the soil and store them in the bulb.
+The bulb is the part of the garlic plant that we eat.
 Garlic roots are important because they provide the bulb with the nutrients it needs to grow and develop.
 They also help to anchor the bulb in the soil.
 Garlic roots can be harvested in the fall after the garlic plant has died back.
 The roots can be dried and stored for use in the winter.

 Can I Transplant Garlic?

 The simple answer is Yes, you can transplant garlic.
-The better answer is: don't do it unless the circumstances are dire.
+The better answer is: Don't do it unless the circumstances are dire.
 Unfortunately, the transplanted garlic plant will not perform as well, as compared to the plants that are left alone.
 Simply put, garlic roots are very sensitive to disturbance.
 Why?
 Garlic does not like to be transplanted.
 We've demonstrated and observed this at our farm in Montana time and time again.
 The plant will often survive but the plant will look sickly and usually will not produce a large bulb.
 Especially if the soil around the delicate roots is disturbed.
 In most cases, the plant will be half the size of a plant that was not transplanted.
 You will need to take your chances in transplanting.
 If you transplant, you may need to replant the smaller cloves for a larger yield the following year.

 Transplanting Garlic Early in the Spring